 Our smartphones get rusty over time because we are adding photos, videos, and bloatware on our phones with dozens of third-party apps which keep running in the background while making it cumbersome for the system to run smoothly.
 You have to take certain measures from time to time to speed up your android phone.

 There are apps that trigger various other apps thus creating a chain reaction that puts a lot of load on the processing of the smartphone.
 It becomes a struggle for even an octa-core phone to manage.

-If you are thinking of switching your phone because of under-performing, just give the following tips a try and we are hopeful your gadget will be back on track.
+If you are thinking of switching your phone because of under-performing issues, just give the following tips a try and we are hopeful your gadget will be back on track.

 There are several apps in the play store that can help you with that by identifying which of the apps are consuming most of your phone’s resources.
 Simple System Monitor and Trepn Profiler are two of the best apps for this purpose.

 Simple System Monitor app tells you the real-time usage of CPU by all the apps so you know which app is consuming more resources.
-It also tells mobile data usage and battery temperature as well.
-Once you have identified the problem behind slowing down your phone, you can move on to the following solutions to speed up your android.
+It also tells us about mobile data usage and battery temperature.
+Once you have identified the problem, you can move on to the following solutions to speed up your android.

 You can clear cache data of individual apps by opening app manager within settings, or you can go to Settings>Storage and click on “Cached Data” or “Clean Storage” to clear cache for all apps.

-Similarly, when we take multiple photos and forget to delete the unwanted ones, they pile up on our phone and slow it down.
+Similarly, when we take multiple photos and forget to delete the unwanted ones, they pile up on our phones and slow it down.
 You can always clear the storage by going to the file manager on your phone.
-From there you can choose which data to keep and which of your data is just space consuming junk so you can delete it.
+From there you can choose which data to keep and which of your data is just space-consuming junk so you can delete it.